medly-incubator/grads-training-primefactors-typescript/README.md

-# grads-training-primefactors-typescript
+# grads-training-unit-testing-typescript

-Repository for demonstrating unit tests in typescript
+Repository for demonstrating unit tests in typescript using prime factors as an example